kshji/wifi-mikrotek-disc5lite/README.md

 ## Configuration
 I used Winbox, GUI and also Terminal mode.
  * start Winbox
- * boot Disc
+ * boot Disc Lite5
  * wait - some minutes
- * you will see disc mac address on the list, select it clicking mac address
+ * Winbox: you will see disc mac address on the list, select it clicking mac address
  * connect using user **admin** without password
- * after 1st boot ask new password, old is empty
+ * after 1st boot, system ask new password, old is empty

 I reset configuration, not used defaults.
-Use Terminal:
+Easy reset: use Winbox Terminal:
 ```
 /system reset-configuration no-defaults=yes skip-backup=yes